the-dao/whitepaper/README.md

+# The DAO
-# DAO - A next-generation decentralized organization that that coordinates the resources of a community (human, capital) to sustainably deliver value for members.
+## A next-generation decentralized organization that coordinates the resources of a community (human and capital) to sustainably deliver value for members.

 **Authors**
 DAO Community & Friends